HearCog Clinical Trial

 The University of Western Australia and Ear Science Institute Australia are conducting a clinical trial to discover if we can reduce cognitive decline by treating hearing loss with hearing aids

-We are calling for new participants for the HearCog clinical trial.
-We are looking for 300 West Australians who are over 70 with hearing loss and have not used hearing aids before.
+We have recruited 300 West Australians who are over 70 with hearing loss and have not used hearing aids before.

 Can you imagine a hearing test that also detects early risk signs of dementia?
 Or a hearing device that tells the user to practice wearing it so their brain can get used to the new amplified sound?